nacht-falter/sonic-explorers/README.md

 - Instructions for mocking useParams: https://stackoverflow.com/a/72053411
 - Mock ResizeObserver required by wavesurfer.js: https://stackoverflow.com/a/67006794
 - Mock HTMLMediaElement prototype methods: https://stackoverflow.com/questions/51829319/how-to-mock-video-pause-function-using-jest
-- Assert that links navigate to new url: https://www.joshmcarthur.com/til/2022/01/19/assert-windowlocation-properties-with-jest.html
+- Assert that links navigate to new URL: https://www.joshmcarthur.com/til/2022/01/19/assert-windowlocation-properties-with-jest.html

 #### Images

-The following images have been used, either as part of the user interface or as example content for demonstration purposes:
+The following images have been used, either as part of the user interface or as example content, for demonstration purposes:

 <details>